bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Effectively Containing Floats</h4>

-Which techniques to use boils down to the content at hand and your personal preference.
+<p>Which techniques to use boils down to the content at hand and your
+personal preference.
 Some people prefer to stick strictly with the clearfix technique as it is consistent across the board.
 Others feel the clearfix technique is a bit too much code in some cases and prefer a mix of techniques based on the content.
-What you decide to use is up to you, just make sure it is well documented and easily identifiable either way.
+What you decide to use is up to you, just make sure it is well documented and easily identifiable either way.</p>

-One common practice is to assign a class to the parent element which includes the floats needing to be contained.
+<p>One common practice is to assign a class to the parent element which
+includes the floats needing to be contained.
 Using the clearfix technique for example, Dan Cederholm helped coin the class name group.
-The group class name can then be applied to any parent element needing to contain floats.
+The group class name can then be applied to any parent element needing to contain floats.</p>

 <details>
   <summary>CSS</summary>